Chapter 21.03

 21.03.050 RENT INCREASES DURING REPAIRS.

-(a) In those cases where the owner has been issued a notice and order by the city to repair or remedy unsafe or hazardous living conditions or illegal use of residential rental property and where said repairs or remediation does not require the relocation of tenants, thereby allowing tenants to remain in residence while said repairs are undertaken, it shall be unlawful for a property owner to increase the amount of rent for any structure rented for residential purposes during the time that repairs are being made pursuant to the city notice and order requiring said repairs.
-No rent increase shall thereafter be levied until the city has issued a notice of correction verifying the fact that said repairs or remediation has been completed.
+(a) In those cases where the owner has been issued a notice and order by the city to repair or remedy unsafe or hazardous living conditions or illegal use of residential rental property and where said repairs or remediation does not cause displacement of the tenants, thereby allowing the tenants to remain in residence while said repairs are undertaken, it shall be unlawful for a property owner to increase the amount of rent for any structure rented for residential purposes during the time that repairs are being made pursuant to the city notice and order requiring said repairs.
+No rent increase shall thereafter be levied until the city has issued a certificate of passed inspection verifying the fact that said repairs or remediation has been completed.

 21.03.060 VIOLATION AND PENALTY.